 We continue to engage them around sustainability issues over time.
 We also help influence our suppliers to act now around the big issues like climate change.

-Our Board-level Governance Committee oversees our responsible and sustainable business strategy and the policies that underpin it.
+Our Board-level Customer, Conduct and Reputation Committee oversees our responsible and sustainable business strategy and the policies that underpin it.